 About Chocolate Pretzel Bird Nests:

-There was everything from budget bags to higher end candy, too.
-Since these nests can be small like I made them or large just choose the appropriate size.
-I also considered using some Peeps and making larger nests, maybe with a little peep incubating the eggs, but in the end, I thought small little nests would be darling.
-I think I was right on that!
-I was really thinking about tucking them into some buttercream frosting on Easter cupcakes, but like every holiday, it always seems my ideas outweigh my ambition.
-Darn you Spring clean up and yard work and annual maintenance on my 1942 house!
-Maybe next year – or even next week; better late than never!
+There was everything from budget bags to higher-end candy, too.
+Since these nests are small, just choose the appropriate size.
+I also considered using some Peeps and making larger nests, maybe with a little peep incubating the eggs, but in the end, I think I was right on with simpler is better.

 Making Chocolate Pretzel Bird Nests:

-Part of what makes these so easy is that there are only four ingredients: the chocolate, a little butter or coconut oil just to make them smooth, shiny and handle easily, the pretzels and the eggs.
+Part of what makes these so easy is that there are only four ingredients: the chocolate, a little butter or coconut oil just to make them smooth, shiny, and handle easily, the pretzels, and the eggs.
 Oh, and did I mention no-bake?
-And that all you have to do is microwave the chocolate and butter or coconut oil (add peanut butter if you’re using) and stir it until smooth, then mix in the pretzels and form the little nests.
-The only hard part is waiting for them to cool and harden and I’d suggest the fridge for that, for at least an hour.
+Microwave the chocolate and butter or coconut oil (add peanut butter if you’re using it) and stir it until smooth, then mix in the pretzels and form the little nests in mini muffin pans.
+The only hard part is waiting for them to cool I suggest an hour in the fridge.

-I chose to make tiny little birds nests using a mini-muffin tin, but you can make them larger in an appropriate mold, like a full-size muffin tin or free form them if you’d like on parchment, wax paper or foil.
+I chose to make tiny little bird nests using a mini-muffin tin, but you can make them larger in an appropriate mold, like a full-size muffin tin, or free-form them if you’d like on parchment, wax paper, or foil.
 And while I’m going on about the making of these, rustic is the way to go here; these aren’t perfect nests, just an approximation of one.

 I gotta tell you, these are a bit messy to make, but then almost any chocolaty treat is.
-I just went with the flow and I got a little chocolate smeared over the eggs, didn’t stress about it.
+I just went with the flow, and I got a little chocolate smeared over the eggs, didn’t stress about it.
 Heck, I figure unless you’re a super perfectionist, yours will probably come out the same way!
+And even better – put the kids in something old and let them go for it.
+Maybe you’ll just want them to drop on the eggs if your kids are younger, but grade school children should be able to handle these with supervision.

 Saving Money on Chocolate Pretzel Bird Nests:

 There’s no better time than before the Easter holiday or the long stretch from pre-Thanksgiving to New Years to stock up on baking items, like chocolate chips.
-There will always be sporadic sales and lesser sales around other holidays (Valentine’s Day, especially).
+There will always be sporadic sales and sales that aren’t quite as good around other holidays (Valentine’s Day, especially).

 Any holiday is a great time to find your snacky type junk foods on sale, like chips, although I seldom see pretzels on sale – maybe because I don’t really eat them that often and don’t watch for them.
 I’d be in danger if I kept them in my house!